Skip to main content

 “You can’t use up creativity.
 The more you use, the more you have” – Maya Angelou.

 Art enables creativity and offers challenge; it helps us to appreciate and interpret what we observe, communicate what we think and feel, and develop imagination and inventiveness.
-As a department we aim to instil confidence and independence in our pupils to explore and develop their own ideas and creativity, enabling them to take ownership of their work and respond using the tools they will develop through a diverse curriculum.
+As a department, we aim to cultivate creativity, critical thinking, and visual literacy in our students, preparing them for a dynamic world where these skills are increasingly essential.
+We are committed to providing a comprehensive and inspiring art education ensuring our students receive a robust and well-rounded and diverse experience.

 To develop the creative possibilities within each student, we provide a stimulating and exciting environment and believe that our curriculum provides a sound platform of knowledge and skills for pupils who wish to further their studies to GCSE level in either Art and Design or Photography.
 We hope pupils will acquire an appreciation and affection for the Arts which will continue to enrich their lives well beyond their time at Sharples.